rwg1234/sticks/README.md

 ## Usage

-Read more on How to Use page
+Read more on the How to Use page.

 ## Contributors

-2469780m Lewis Munro
+2469780M Lewis Munro

-2460896g Rory Graham
+2460896G Rory Graham

-2483099d Maximilian Donar
+2483099D Maximilian Donar

-2431251l Yiwei Liu
+2431251L Yiwei Liu

+## License

+The code in this repository is licensed under the MIT license.
+See license.txt for more information.